haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/prereq/zip_install.md

 8. Continue with the next section.

 <h2 id="zip-extract">Extract the software on your server</h2>
-Log in to your Magento server as, or switch to, the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a> and extract the software package in the web server docroot using one of the following commands:
+Log in to your Magento server as, or switch to, the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento文件系统所有者</a> and extract the software package in the web server docroot using one of the following commands:

 <table>
 <tbody>